 On a side note, my brother (@ministro in Conchu) told me that, according to his friend, several people criticized the ad.
 They even insulted the technologies I needed candidates to be proficient in.
 This wasn’t surprising either.
 Many of my colleagues are very brave behind a keyboard.

 Four days later I received an application in my e-mail.
-I read his CV and, at least on paper, he looked like someone capable of doing the job.
+I read the applicant’s CV and, at least on paper, he looked like someone capable of doing the job.

 On Monday, March 25 we started work.
-I told him a little about the project and we started testing the cloud server.
-This is the equipment where Conchu’s data and images are stored and processed).
+I told him a little about the project and we started testing the backend server (this is the computer on the Internet where Conchu’s data and images are stored and processed).
 Right away I felt comfortable working with @felipe.
 After three hours of work we talked about life for a long time, shared our stormy biographies and wrapped the first day.

 It’s hard to tell this story without telling mine.
-What followed to get to today was 8 months of very hard work.
-From 6 pm to about 23:30 pm.
+What followed to get to today was 8 months of very hard work every day from 6 pm to about 11:30 pm.
 Sometimes @felipe and/or I worked until dawn.

 He had another full-time job and I ran my other businesses.
 So we also worked Sundays and holidays (Saturday was always free).